caenrigen/gsErrorPropagator/README.md

 ./gsErrorPropagator.py 14mTO5A3tgtcD1HkgItetVGgwcczSAtGUIPGuaK7GdBY
 ```
 4. You should now have your desired error value in the designated cell.
 The first argument in the UNC function will be changed after this.

+## Type of Errors
+1. 'n' (Number Value) - This option allows the user to use the values of the variables and evaluate the equation at those values.
+You can use this as a confirmation of the value you got from the equation/result.
+2. 's' (Standard Deviation) - For statistical variables.
+3. 'me' (Maximum Error) - Error propagation with the sum of partial derivatives associated with each variable times the error associated with that variable).

 ## Credits and Further Reading
 1.